 Wishlist

-represents the feature that facilitates saving products for the later purchase.
+represents the feature that facilitates saving products for later purchases.

-In case you don't see a feature on the list, bear in mind that our customers decide if they want to use our standard features or not.
-Furthermore, they create their own features if our list is not extensive enough.
-When that happens, you can always reach out to your TL for help in understanding where you should report the bug.
+If you don't see a feature on the list, remember that our customers decide if they want to use our standard features.
+Furthermore, they create their own features if our list needs to be more extensive.
+When that happens, you can always contact your TL for help understanding where to report the bug.

 Did this answer your question?